elementary-robotics/element-realsense/README.md

     environment:
       - "ROTATION=0"
 ```
-The rotation of the image can be configured by configuring the `ROTATION` variable in the `environment` section, where the value is the rotation of the image in degrees.
+The rotation of the color and depth images can be configured through the `ROTATION` variable in the `environment` section, where the value is the rotation of the image in degrees that is a multiple of 90.

 ### Decoding the image streams